alidoosti01/Dev-Everything-Ops/Cilium-Egress-Gateway/README.md

     # If a node has multiple interfaces, we can set a specific interface to route the traffic
     interface: eth0

+  # our destination, set it with CIDRs
   destinationCIDRs:
     - a.b.0.0/16
     - a.b.c.0/24

+  # route the traffic of which pod or pods
   selectors:
   - podSelector:
       matchLabels: